nickych/My_Portfolio_Site/README.md

 # Start the development server
 npm start

-The app will be available at https://chibz.netlify.app/
+The app is available at https://chibz.netlify.app/